Cover Image for Best Dating App Photos for Men UK: A Data-Backed Guide

 The Psychology: It shows you have a social life, you're fun, and people enjoy being around you.
 It's classic social proof.

 How to Get It: There are three simple rules.
 One: Never use it as your first photo.
 Two: Make it incredibly easy to tell which one is you.
-Three: Make sure you look your best in the group.
+Three: Make sure you look your best in the group at the pub.
 No exceptions.

 5. The Animal Shot